INTRODUCTION TO BUYING PROPERTY

 Is it better to purchase the shares of the corporation that currently owns the property rather than transferring title to a new corporation?
 While it does save money on transfer taxes, considerable caution should be taken.
 When you acquire the shares of a corporation you not only acquire the assets, but the liabilities as well.
 Proper research, the nature by which the corporation acquired the property and protective documentation may reduce this risk.

-The Purchase Process and How Property is Registered
+The Purchasing Process and How Property is Registered

 Properties are transferred to the buyer from the seller by the execution of a transfer or conveyance deed (escritura de traspaso) before a Notary Public.
 Unlike notaries in other legal systems such as the United States or Canada, whose authority is generally limited to the authentication of signatures, notaries in Costa Rica must be an attorney and are responsible for preparing and supervising the execution and recording of all publicly registered documents.
 All acts of the notary are recorded in their government controlled notary book.
 Depending upon a notary’s professionalism, and the clarity and security he provides, the process may range from merely appearing at their office and quickly signing documents and exchanging money, to a much more sophisticated process involving clear and concise purchase agreements, professional escrow services, extensive title searches and reports, owner’s and surveyor’s affidavits, trust agreements, prompt recordation of documents, certified money transfers and title insurance.